dbm-network/translations/README.md

 # Unofficial DBM Translations
 This repository includes some unofficial translations for [Discord Bot Maker](https://store.steampowered.com/app/682130/Discord_Bot_Maker/).
 If you wish to add translations, just follow the examples with other already translated files and make a pull request here.
+[View on GitHub.](https://github.com/dbm-network/translations)

 ## How to install translations:
 ***This process requires you to have the beta version of DBM.***